FitzwilliamMuseum/egyptiancoffins/_coffins/glossary.md

 #### Bivalve coffin

-An anthropoid coffin with a box that has a shaped underside, rather than a flat underside.
+<a name="bivalvecoffin"></a> An anthropoid coffin with a box that has a shaped underside, rather than a flat underside.
 Made in two pieces (box and lid)

 #### Mummy case

-An anthropoid coffin, often made of cartonnage, usually the inner coffin within a nested set of coffins.
+<a name="mummycase"></a> An anthropoid coffin, often made of cartonnage, usually the inner coffin within a nested set of coffins.
 Often, but not exclusively, made in one piece.

 ## Coffin parts

 #### Coffin box

-The part of the coffin in which the body was placed.
-The term is used here for both rectangular box coffins and anthropoid coffins.
+<a name="coffinbox"></a> The part of the coffin in which the body was placed.
+The term is used here for both rectangular box coffins and anthropoid
+coffins.

 #### Coffin lid

-The part of the coffin that was placed on top of the box.
-In an anthropoid coffin, this would be the part that resembles the front of the head and body of the person.
+<a name="coffinlid"></a> The part of the coffin that was placed on top of the box.
+In an anthropoid coffin, this would be the part that resembles
+the front of the head and body of the person.

 #### Coffin base

-The bottom (long axis) of the coffin box.
+<a name="coffinbase"></a> The bottom (long axis) of the coffin box.

 #### Footboard